openml/openml-python/doc/progress.rst

 * ADD #783: The URL to download the predictions for a run is now stored in the run object.
 * ADD #790: Adds the uploader name and id as new filtering options for ``list_evaluations``.
 * ADD #792: New convenience function ``openml.flow.get_flow_id``.
+* ADD #861: Debug-level log information now being written to a file in the cache directory (at most 2 MB).
 * DOC #778: Introduces instructions on how to publish an extension to support other libraries than scikit-learn.
 * DOC #785: The examples section is completely restructured into simple simple examples, advanced